Collaborative opportunities

 • Exploring the use of DoViews in AI transparency, alignment and AI control as a way of specifying and quickly communicating the outcomes, lower-level steps and risk management strategies any AI agent or system is using.

-• Specifically, having AI systems and agents represent their interpretation of a user’s text prompt in the form of a DoView diagram.
+• Specifically, having AI systems and agents represent their interpretation of a user’s text prompts in the form DoView diagrams the user can interact with to communicate with the AI system or agent.
 The user could then confirm that the AI system understands their full intention.
 They could also use it to tweak what they want to the AI system to do.
 An AI agent could then report back on the progress it is making on the DoView it initially developed.

-• Developing methods by which other AI systems could audit whether an AI system is conforming to a DoView it has agreed to implement (as outlined in the point above).
+• Developing methods by which watchdog AI systems could audit whether an AI system is conforming to its stated DoView which it has agreed to implement (as outlined in the point above).

 • Specifically, using a watchdog AI agent to monitor a subject AI agent’s real-world action and map each of its real-world actions back onto the relevant box in its DoView diagram.
-Automatically traffic-lighting each box in near-real time, raising alerts if the subject AI agent’s behaviour drifts outside the approved pathway, and storing an audit trail.
+Automatically traffic-lighting each box in near-real time, raising alerts if the subject AI agent’s behavior drifts outside the approved pathway set out in the DoView, and storing an audit trail.

 DoViews in grantmaking